Dr. Lana Luttrell

 Dr. Luttrell was born and raised in Greeneville, Tennessee.
 She received her Bachelor of Science in Chemistry from the University of Florida in 1998, a Masters in Education from Milligan College in 2001, an Educational Specialist degree from Lincoln Memorial University in 2007, and a doctorate in Educational Leadership and Policy Analysis from East Tennessee State University in 2014.
 Dr. Luttrell was also selected by Governor Bill Haslam in the inaugural cohort of the TN Governor’s Academy for School Leaders at Vanderbilt University in 2016.
 Prior to becoming an administrator, Dr. Luttrell served as an Algebra and Chemistry teacher for one year at Science Hill High School and then taught Algebra, Chemistry, and Physics for the next 12 years at North Greene High School.
 She was the assistant principal for STEM curriculum at Greeneville High School for 7 years.

-Dr. Luttrell lives in Baileyton on the family farm with her husband, Adam, their two boys, Matthew and Jacob, and a multitude of animals.
+Dr. Luttrell lives in Baileyton on the family farm.
 She enjoys farming, running, hiking, crafting, remodeling houses, music, and spending time with family.
-She attends Brittontown Church, where she teaches Sunday School and leads the choir.